Guitar chord: Extended chords

 As their categorical name suggests, extended chords indeed extend seventh chords by stacking one or more additional third-intervals, successively constructing ninth, eleventh, and finally thirteenth chords; thirteenth chords contain all seven notes of the diatonic scale.

 In closed position, extended chords contain dissonant intervals or may sound supersaturated, particularly thirteenth chords with their seven notes.
 Consequently, extended chords are often played with the omission of one or more tones, especially the fifth and often the third, as already noted for seventh chords; similarly, eleventh chords often omit the ninth, and thirteenth chords the ninth or eleventh.
 Often, the third is raised an octave, mimicking its position in the root's sequence of harmonics.

 Dominant ninth chords were used by Beethoven, and eleventh chords appeared in Impressionist music.
 Thirteenth chords appeared in the twentieth century.
-Extended chords appear in many musical genres, including jazz, funk, rhythm and blues, and progressive rock.
+Extended chords appear in many musical genres, including jazz, funk, rhythm and blues, and progressive rock/progressive metal.